The Professionals Intensive in Hand in Hand Parenting

 Learn the latest developmental neuroscience and valuable new skills for supporting parents and children in your practice.

-Join us for an eight-week intensive course in Hand in Hand Parenting, designed for therapists, social workers, early childhood educators, childcare providers, clergy, and medical professionals who serve and care about families.
+Join an eight-week intensive course in Hand in Hand Parenting, designed for therapists, social workers, early childhood educators, childcare providers, clergy, and medical professionals who serve and care about families.
 Your choice of class sessions.
 The online classroom is open and ready for you now.